kulbir-ahluwalia/Learning-to-use-terminal-git-tmux-jupyter/README.md

 1. To align a window to the left half of the screen, use Ctrl+Windows+left arrow
 2. To align a window to the right half of the screen, use Ctrl+Windows+right arrow
 3. You can use .conf files to configure applications like the Z shell or TMUX. ".conf" stands for a **configuration** file used in Ubuntu in this case.
+4. $ - the dollar sign represents the shell prompt and should not be typed - This is a Linux shell command line.
 ```
 # Recommended software for your Ubuntu system:-
 1. **Oh-my-zsh** - Alternative for bash